 MacTaggart in his 1827 survey, refuted Clowes' plan by saying, "Behind Smith's Falls, about three miles on the west side of the river, there is a large swampy tract of country, a chain of extensive beaver meadows winding-in, and terminating somewhere nigh to Merrick's Mills, fifteen miles below.
 These swamps, from the river levels, must form something like an inclined plane, having an elevation of nearly 100 feet.
 Now to cut through these swamps for fifteen miles, and miss six miles of natural river navigation, and to construct ten locks in a swamp, and all apart from each other, the whole, too, remote from reservoirs which such works require, seems to me a preposterous idea."

 The plan proposed in 1827 was to place a dam between the west (north) bank of the river and Jason Island.
 The location of this dam was near a store owned by a Mr. Rykert.
 The dam was to be 96 feet (29 m) long at the bottom and 200 feet (61 m) long at the top, with a height of 23 feet (7 m).
 This dam was intended to drown the falls and deepen the still water above the falls by 2 feet 7 inches (0.8 m).
 In a snie (dry flood channel) that went through the island, named Hornet's snie, three locks in flight, each with a lift of 11 feet 2 inches (3.4 m) were proposed.
 It was noted that the dam would form an overflow weir for the locks.
 An embankment was required on the south side in order to keep from flooding Abel Ward's Farm.
+Ward's mill was in the location of the proposed dam and he was compensated £1,500 for its removal.
 As construction progressed, the plan had to be modified.

 Building the Locks

 The contract was awarded to Rykert, Simpson and Company (also known as Rykert, Simpson and Adams).
-Most of the work was done by Rykert and Simpson.
+Most of the work was done by George Rykert and James Simpson.